wtsia/CS-notes/Scalability.md

 - MySQL Query Cache
 - Memcached - memory cached
     - stores in RAM
-    -What if you ran out of space on Memcached?
+    - What if you ran out of space on Memcached?
 What could you do?
         - Garbage collection

 - MySQL offers Replication features